-In 2023, female employees in the US earned 82% of what male employees earned for similar work.
+In 2022, female employees in the US earned 82% of what male employees earned for similar work.
 In other words, for every $1 a man earned, a woman in the same position earned 82 ¢.
-This discrepancy is referred to as the gender pay gap.

 How workers view the gender pay gap situation

-Most people agree that both the racial pay gap and gender pay gap are substantial problems:
+Most people agreed that both the racial pay gap and gender pay gap are substantial problems:

-In total, 72% of people acknowledge that the gender pay gap is a problem, while 28% percent (less than 3 out of 10 people) say that the gender pay gap (and the racial pay gap) isn’t a problem.
+In total, 72% of people acknowledged that the gender pay gap is a problem.

-Here’s an example, where we can see that men are more likely to say that neither the gender wage gap nor the racial wage gap are as problematic than are women:
+For example, in this chart men are more likely than women to say that neither the gender wage gap nor the racial wage gap are problematic:

-Turning to attitudes about the outlook for the gender pay gap, overall just over a third of women (38%) believe that complete gender pay equality will be achieved in their lifetimes:
+Turning to attitudes about the outlook for the gender pay gap, little more than a third of surveyed women (38%) believed that complete gender pay equality will be achieved in their lifetimes:

-The data also shows that the majority of men — 60%, almost double the percentage of women — believe the gender pay gap will cease to exist within their lifetimes.
-Whether this notable difference reflects how men don’t have enough insight into gender-based wage discrepancies or is related to some other reason is unclear.
+The data also shows that the majority of male respondents — 60%, almost double the percentage of women — believed the gender pay gap will cease to exist in their lifetimes.

-For example, on maternity leave, men are more likely than women to claim their company’s maternity leave is fair.
+For example, men were more likely than women to believe their company’s maternity leave was fair.

 Overall though, across the US, 73% of people thought their company’s maternity leave policy was fair.

-The data indicates that the vast majority of respondents are happy with the maternity leave policy offered by their company.
+The data indicated that the vast majority of respondents were happy with the maternity leave policy offered by their company.

-The West also includes Nevada (5th smallest gender pay gap) and Oregon (9th smallest).
-By contrast, the state with the biggest gender wage gap is Louisiana, where women make only 69 ¢ for every $1 a man makes.
+The state with the biggest gender wage gap is Louisiana, where women make only 69¢ for every $1 a man makes.

 Effect of discussing salary on the gender pay gap

-How Americans feel about discussing salary with coworkers
+How Americans feel about discussing their salaries with coworkers

-The majority of people we surveyed (76%) stated that they’re uncomfortable discussing this topic with coworkers:
+The majority (76%) stated that they’re uncomfortable discussing pay with coworkers:

-And women are even more likely to feel uncomfortable about discussing their salary, with over 80% saying they don’t feel comfortable mentioning these numbers to coworkers:
+Women were more likely than men to feel uncomfortable about discussing their salary, with over 80% saying they felt this way:

 How younger Americans feel about discussing their salaries

-Almost half of the people we surveyed aged 24 and below say they’d be happy to talk about their salary with their colleagues.
+Almost half of the people we surveyed aged 24 and under said they’d be happy to talk about their salary with their colleagues.

-Strangely, though, despite younger people being more willing to discuss their salary with their colleagues, they also are more likely to say discussing their salary with them won’t reduce the gender pay gap:
+However, despite younger people being more willing to discuss their salary with their colleagues, the majority of respondents aged 18–24 years old said that discouraging employees from discussing salaries has no impact on the gender pay gap:

 How people feel about asking for a raise

-The data shows that people are overall comfortable asking for a raise:
+The data shows that most people asked were comfortable asking for a raise.

-However, women are less likely than men to say they feel comfortable asking for raise:
+However, women were less likely than men to say they feel comfortable asking for raise:

-The data also indicates that younger people are less willing than older Americans to ask for a pay raise:
+The data also suggests that younger people may be less willing to ask for a pay raise than older Americans are:

 Effects of COVID-19 on the gender pay gap

-While most people agree that being discouraged from discussing their salary with their colleagues has an effect on the gender pay gap, more than two-thirds of the people we surveyed don’t think that the COVID-19 pandemic has had an effect on it:
+While most people agreed that being discouraged from discussing salaries sustains the gender pay gap, more than two-thirds of the people surveyed didn’t think that the COVID-19 pandemic has had a similar effect:

 While most of the country felt the same, 34% of respondents from the Midwest stated they believed COVID-19 had widened the gender pay gap — the highest percentage of Americans who felt this way:

-Attitudes to the future of the gender pay gap
+Attitudes toward the future of the gender pay gap

-Still, without a change in the law, the biggest shift in the US remains younger employees feeling more secure in talking about their salary — indeed, a quarter of workers aged between 35 and 45 are optimistic that the gender pay gap will disappear in their lifetimes in contrast to 7% of those aged 45 years or older:
+A quarter of workers aged between 35 and 45 were optimistic that the gender pay gap will disappear in their lifetimes in contrast to 7% of those aged 45 years or older:

-- Write to your representative and senators, asking them to prioritize gender pay equality.
-You could mention how the UK and Iceland handle the situation.
+- Write to your representative and senators and ask them to prioritize gender pay equality